 Event Related Potentials

-Event-Related Potentials (ERPs) provide a non-invasive way to evaluate brain processing speed.
 ERPs are a record of the brain’s neural response to new stimuli on a millisecond by millisecond basis as measured by electrodes on the scalp.
 An event or audiovisual stimulus is introduced via a digital display and headphones.
 The timing and amplitude of the brain’s responding electrical signals (or potentials) yield the ERP components such as the N200 and P300.
 Each component reflects a different cognitive operation.
 The preceding N or P indicates the negative or positive polarity associated with the electrical response, whereas the number indicates the peak latency of the component response in milliseconds.
-The ERPs are biomarkers that trace the brain’s electrical response from the moment of signal sensory perception, through interactive response and self-evaluation of that response.